These Walking Dreams is a field diary I kept on a 4,300-kilometer walk from one end of Japan to the other, in the spring and summer of 2017.

 Special thanks to Natalie Kallay, my wife, who has always encouraged and supported my wanderings.

 The ferries were across Kagoshima Bay (Day 7), the Hōyo Strait (Day 23), the Akashi Strait (Day 42), and the Tsugaru Strait (Day 103).
 The tolls roads were a section of the Kōbe-Awaji-Naruto Expressway across the Great Naruto Bridge (Day 39), and most of the Hakusan Shirakawa-gō White Road (Day 61).
 The nuclear exclusion zone was the one around the Fukushima Daiichi Nuclear Power Plant (Day 84).
-They are marked with the emojis ⛴, 🚗, and 🚓 in the index, and explained in footnotes on the day-to-day pages.↩︎
+These sections are explained in footnotes on the day-to-day pages.↩︎

 It took me 131 days to reach Cape Nosappu from Kagoshima, and I spent 119 of these days walking.
 The remaining 12 were split between scattered rest days and a six-day trip to Korea in early June (to renew my Japanese entry permit).
 I carried an iPhone, which logs walking distance automatically, and I also plotted my path separately on OpenStreetMap.
 From these two sources I estimate that I walked around 4,300 kilometers and gained about 120,000 meters of elevation.↩︎